panosoft/chronicle/examples/bundle-server/README.md

 - Install and test the dynamic report example.
 Directions can be found [here](../reports/api-data/).

-Once those are setup, we can begin by bundling the dynamic report.
+Once those are setup, we can begin by bundling the example api data report.

 Bundling a report takes a report module, along with all of its dependencies, and combines them into a single file.
 This makes bundles very portable and also very stable since all of the reports dependencies are baked in.
 Any npm package that is browserify-able can be included in the bundle.

-To bundle the report, open Terminal and change directory to the dynamic report directory ([`../reports/api-data/`](../reports/api-data/)).
+To bundle the report, open Terminal and change directory to the api data report directory ([`../reports/api-data/`](../reports/api-data/)).
 Then run the following:

 ```sh
 chronicle bundle